 Metabolic alkalosis, which produces an elevation of the serum bicarbonate, is a relatively frequent clinical problem that is most commonly due to the loss of hydrogen ions from the gastrointestinal tract or in the urine.
 These lost hydrogen ions are derived from the dissociation of water into hydrogen and hydroxyl ions.
 When the hydrogen ion is removed, the remaining hydroxyl ion combines with carbon dioxide to form bicarbonate.
-Gastrointestinal and renal hydrogen loss is usually accompanied by potassium loss and hypokalemia.
+Gastrointestinal and renal hydrogen loss is usually accompanied by the loss of chloride and potassium as well as the development of hypochloremia and hypokalemia.

 The plasma bicarbonate concentration may also be increased by hydrogen movement into the cells, alkali administration, or volume contraction around a relatively constant amount of extracellular bicarbonate (called a contraction alkalosis) (table 1) [1-4].